Which? Car Survey

-The 2018 Which?
-Car Survey has now closed.
-The feedback you've provided will help us find the most and least reliable cars and car brands.
+The 2019 Which?
+Car Survey is open!
+We need your feedback about the car you own to help us find the most and least reliable cars and car brands.

 Whether you car is a flawless angel or a dodgy motor dogged by issues, we want to hear about it in our annual surveys.

 Why bother?
 Because while our in-depth lab tests reveal a car’s strengths and weaknesses, they won’t tell us what it’s like to live with – and that’s where you come in.

 Thanks to the information you share with us, we can reveal which cars and car brands are the most and least reliable and what faults a car's likely to have.

 This means when the time comes to buy your next car, you can use our research to avoid an unreliable model that's going to leave you stranded at the side of the road.

 Every year, tens of thousands of people complete our annual Which?
 Car Survey.
 The information you provide is crucial.
 Please complete the Which Car Survey and you will also have a chance of winning £2,500.